 -lots of big mature pecan trees force you to find a line on a few holes

 -pond and a creek winding through come into play on several holes

 -good course for beginners but still has enough to offer to advanced players as well

 -no underbrush, not likely to lose a disc unless you throw in the water

--great, informative kiosk next to parking lot with a map, pictures of all the holes and mini info
+-great, informative kiosk next to parking lot with a new map and mini info

 Cons: -no signs, but the hole numbers are built into the concrete teepads